pingcap/docs/tidb-binlog-deployment-topology.md

 # TiDB Binlog Deployment Topology

 This document describes the deployment topology of [TiDB Binlog](/tidb-binlog/tidb-binlog-overview.md) based on the minimal TiDB topology.

-TiDB Binlog is the widely used component for replicating incremental data.
-It provides near real-time backup and replication.
+TiDB Binlog provides near real-time backup and replication.

+> **Warning:**
+>
+> Starting from TiDB v8.3.0, TiDB Binlog is deprecated, and is planned to be removed in a future release.
+Use [TiCDC](/ticdc/ticdc-overview.md) instead for incremental data replication.

 ## Topology information